complex-analysis/complex-analysis.github.io/README.md

 Riemann surfaces, limits, derivatives, domain coloring, analytic landscapes and some applications of conformal mappings.

 What distinguishes this online book from other traditional texts in the first instance is the use of interactive applets that allow you to explore properties of complex numbers geometrically and analyze complex functions by using different techniques to visualize them.
-For the design of applets I used the following open-source softwares: [GeoGebra](https://geogebra.org/), [p5.js](https://p5js.org/), [Cindy.js](https://cindyjs.org/) and [MathCell](http://mathcell.org/).
+For the design of applets I used the following open-source software: [GeoGebra](https://geogebra.org/), [p5.js](https://p5js.org/), [Cindy.js](https://cindyjs.org/) and [MathCell](http://mathcell.org/).

 Although I advocate for the use of computers as an aid to geometric reasoning, I highly encourage you to practice your problem solving skills by solving